-The Crow and the Little Bighorn: 150 Years Later
+The Crows and the Little Big Horn: 150 Years Later

 A Symposium

-April 9–11, 2026 • Centering Crow perspectives, descendant voices, and historical context on the battle and its continuing impact.
+April 9–11, 2026 • Honoring Crow perspectives, descendant voices, and historical context on the battle and its continuing impact.

 About the Symposium